 A lead fills out your form at 2:14 PM.
 By 2:19, they've opened two other tabs, gotten a reply from a competitor, and half-forgotten which company they actually wanted.
 That five-minute window is the whole game.
 Most teams lose it — not because they don't care, but because their stack makes a five-minute response physically impossible.

-Full disclosure: I work for ReadySMS, and we build both the SMS side and the Power Dialer side of the workflow I'm about to describe.
+Full disclosure: I work for ReadySMS, and we build the SMS side of the workflow I'm about to describe — the calling side runs on your own dialer or phone system.
 I'll show you the cadence and the staffing math, and I'll be honest about where this approach is overkill.

 Why the first five minutes actually matter